-- Grow public transport patronage by continually improving the Metlink Network so that public transport services: - $\circ$ $\,$ go where people want to go, at the times they want to travel - o provide competitive journey times - o provide value for money - o are easy to understand and use - o are safe, comfortable, and reliable - o provide flexibility, allowing people to change their plans - Maintain a public transport network that includes core, local, and targeted services - Increase the accessibility of public transport by providing information, facilities, and services that are increasingly available to all members of the public
+- > Grow public transport patronage by continually improving the Metlink network so that public transport services: - Go where people want to go, at the times they want to travel - Provide competitive journey times - Provide value for money - Are easy to understand and use - Are safe, comfortable, and reliable - Provide flexibility, allowing people to change their plans. - > Maintain a public transport network that includes core, local, and targeted services - > Increase the accessibility of public transport by providing information, facilities, and services that are increasingly available to all members of the public.